soglomania/portfolio/README.md

 # Portfolio

-Django backend which exposes a REST API
+* Django backend which exposes a REST API.

+* Backend for Front end Design Pattern

 # Author